Competitive Grants

 Previous Recipients

-In 2024, five organizations received a total of $7,000 from this fund.
+In 2025, four organizations received a total of $8,000 from this fund.

-Organization Name | Project Name | Amount |
+| Organization Name | Project Name | Amount |

-Barns of Rose Hill | Solo String Concert Series | $1,500 |
+| Barns of Rose Hill | Emergin Artist Month | $2,000 |

-Shenandoah Arts Council | Youth Art Programming | $1,500 |
+| Shenandoah Arts Council | Arts Programming, Education and Exhibitions | $3,000 |

-2024 Boxley-Fox Endowment Fund Total | $7,000 |
+| 2025 Boxley-Fox Endowment Fund Total | $8,000 |

 Chain of Checks

 Chain of Checks was established in 1986 by Barry Lee when he asked the listeners of his morning radio show to send Christmas cards as decorations for the studio and to include $1 for CCAP.
 The idea has grown bigger with each passing year, and a variety of nonprofits have benefited.
-The total amount given out to date is close to $2 million.
+The total amount given out to date is over $2 million.
 Chain of Checks grants are now administered by the Community Foundation of the Northern Shenandoah Valley.

 Charities Eligible to Apply